LuckyMan23129/Flute/README.md

 <div align="justify"> Flute uses the proposed AsTAR++ algorithm which manages energy droughts by tracking the duration of power outages using an Exponentially Weighted Moving Average.
 When an energy drought is detected based on 10 minutes of no charge gain (e.g. sunset), Flute changes strategies, aiming to schedule tasks at such a rate that 90% of the available charge is used by the expected end of the energy drought (e.g. sunrise).
 Once charge accumulation resumes, Flute reverts to the standard, conservative, AsTAR strategy.
 In this way, available energy is more fully exploited overnight. </div>

-The parameters of the proposed algorithms is described on Table 1 as follows:
+The parameters of the proposed algorithm is described in <strong> Table 1 </strong> as follows:

 **<div align="center">
   Table 1: User-defined energy drought task rates for AsTAR++**